acolomb/elf-mangle/README.md

   application specific command line options
 * `--enable-custom-fields`: Include code module providing descriptions of known application specific symbols with advanced processing.
+* `--enable-custom-post-process`: Include code module providing post-processing functions to make further finalizing modifications to an image.

-See the section "Application Extensions" below for more information on the latter two.
+See the section "Application Extensions" below for more information on the latter.
 For more options, refer to the output of `./configure --help`.
 After configuration, the package can be built with `make all` and installed with `make install` (with sufficient file permissions).